-Re-opening as safely as possible
+Re-opening (again) as safely as possible

 Upon proactively closing our doors in March, we’d already decided not to operate the freshly constructed Bar Avelo as a bar until the virus was well under control.
 The tight spacing and close social interaction fostered by bars are unfortunately ideal circumstances for the spread of coronavirus.
 We will instead use the beautiful Bar Avelo space as an additional dining room with only two tables.
-I’m glad to see Toronto’s recent addition of bar regulations consistent with our approach, which will encourage all bars to operate more like restaurants.

 We know that restaurants can host guests indoors safely because it’s been done without outbreaks for months in countries where the virus is substantially under control – places like China, Taiwan, and Italy.
 Toronto and the rest of Ontario have only recently started to see lower numbers of COVID-19 cases, which may indicate that it is similarly coming under control here.